leviathanbadger/cc-web-components/PROJECT-PLAN.md

     We compile with wasm-pack build or similar as described.
 After a successful build, ensure the generated .wasm and JS are in place for the Vite side to use.

-5. TypeScript and Source Code: Develop the component classes in src/components.
-If using Lit:
+5. TypeScript and Source Code: Develop the component classes in src/components using Lit:

       - Create a class DraggableNumber that extends LitElement.
 Use the `@customElement('cc-draggable-number')` decorator (or call customElements.define) to